 - It may take many months before you know the ruling

 For much more information on this process please refer to the Artists From Abroad website – http://www.artistsfromabroad.org/.
-In many cases it’s in your best interest to contract a lawyer to help you through the process.
+In many cases, it’s in your best interest to contact a lawyer to help you through the process.